 Contrary to popular belief, buying rental property doesn’t have to be difficult or confusing.
 While some larger properties do require unique investment strategies, smaller properties are often much easier to purchase.

 The easiest kind of investment property to purchase is one that you intend to owner-occupy – at least for a year.
-Duplexes, triplexes, and four-plexes offer some of the best opportunities because they can usually be financed similiarly to how a single-family home is financed (at least for owner-occupiers).
+Duplexes, triplexes, and four-plexes offer some of the best opportunities because they can usually be financed similarly to how a single-family home is financed (at least for owner-occupiers).
 They can even be purchased with low down payments of 3.5 – 5% depending on the financing options you have available.

 Is rental property hard to buy?